M4tisPto/Maids-Kobayashi-Project/README.md

 If you like:
 - Ultrakill
-- Kirby
+- Kirby's games (That follow on super star footsteps)
-- Cuphead
+- Shovel Knight
-- Pizza Tower
+- Ori and the blind forest

-*Then this game is for you!*
+*Then this game is for you!* (probably...)

-Maid's Kobayoshi is very inspired from the Kirby series, mostly on the main mechanics on Kirby's movesment, with an artstyle based on the DK Country series or
+Maid's Kobayoshi is very inspired from the Kirby series, mostly on the main mechanics on Kirby's movesment, with an attempt at a striking artstyle with a 3d enviroment in 2d action platforming gameplay

-The story goes in a post-humanity extinction, you are a Machina called SOPH-IA
+The story goes in a post-humanity extinction, you are a Machina called SOPH-IA, a lost machine who is guided just by one memory to protect the world someone she knew loved.